310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/sweet_home_p2.md

 {% endbubble %}

 {% bubble Chiaki mgn %}
-N-no?
+N-No?
 Nope, none at all!
 Quite the opposite!
 It’s wonderful how you’re all putting so much work into it!

-But you know, no one will scold you if you choose to play around and chat with each other instead!
+But you know, no one would scold you if you choose to play around and chat with each other instead!
 It’s your free time, after all!

 Why, Kanata went off to feed the fish in the fish tanks instead of hanging out with us!
-You know, those fish tanks in the Marine Life Club room…!
+Y'know, those fish tanks in the Marine Life Club room…!
 Yeah, those!!
 {% endbubble %}

 {% bubble Hajime %}